-As the sun sets on the Pacific Ocean somewhere near Midway Island. the First International aHUS Awareness Day comes to a close.
+As the sun sets on the Pacific Ocean somewhere near Midway Island. the First International aHUS Awareness Day ends.

-All across the globe aHUS people have done something to make a noise, whether it was appearing in the media, holding awareness stalls in hospitals, posting stories on the internet or making a personal statement about their situation.
+Across the globe aHUS people have done something to make a noise, whether it was appearing in the media, holding awareness stalls in hospitals, posting stories on the internet or making a personal statement about their situation.